feiphilchen/psdig/README.md

 | _|   |_______/    |_______/ |__|  \______|

 </pre>
-psdig is a tool to watch and analyze process events with ebpf.
-It aims to empower your trace collection and analysis with python but no ebpf c code, so it does not require bcc tools.
+psdig is a tool to watch and analyze process behaviors with ebpf trace.
+It aims to automate your trace collection and analysis with python so it does not require your ebpf code and bcc tools.
+Currently, it supports syscall/tracepoint/uprobe events.

 ## Features
-* generate ebpf code and attach to tracepoint without writing c code
-* watch and show event trace in a curse window with filtering, statistics and etc.
+* watch and show process events in a curse window with filtering, statistics and customized formats.
-* save events in file and load it to curse UI for later analysis.
+* save traces into file and load them for later analysis.
-* correlate syscall enter/exit traces to single event and tranlate arguments to human reable format
-* trace events with specified format or lambda function in python one-liners.
+* trace syscall/events with specified format or lambda function in python one-liners.
+* trace c/cpp program functions with demangled name and customized filters.

 ![demo](images/demo.gif)